yepedraza/SoftwareDevelopment-G7/README.md

 I'm Santiago, I'm 22 years old.
 I'm an engineer student in Bogotá.
 I like video games and movies, also languages like german.

+### Andrea Amaya
+I am a statistician, I am from Bogota and I like to read and spend time with my family and friends.